Amisk Lake

 Amisk Lake is a lake in the east-central part of the Canadian province of Saskatchewan, about 22 km south-west of Flin Flon, Manitoba.
 'Amisk' means beaver in Cree.
-Saskatchewan Highway 167 provides road access.
-Denare Beach, the largest settlement, is located at the north-east corner of the lake.
+Along the lake's shores is the community of Denare Beach, a provincial recreation site with lake access and camping, and prehistoric limestone crevices.
+Access to the lake and its amenities is from Highway 167.
+Amisk Lake was on an important fur trade route in the 18th century.

 Forts

 Amisk Lake is along the course of the Sturgeon-Weir River, an important part of the canoe route from eastern Canada to the rich Lake Athabasca country.
 There was an independent trading post on Amisk Lake (Beaver Lake) in 1775 and a Hudson's Bay Company trading post in 1776.

 Frobisher-Henry Fort

-In June 1775 Alexander Henry the elder left Montreal with 16 canoes and goods worth £3,000.
-On Lake Winnipeg he was joined by Peter Pond, Joseph Frobisher, and Thomas Frobisher.
-From the new Hudson's Bay Company post at Cumberland Lake Henry and the two Frobishers went north up the Sturgeon-Weir hoping to reach Frog Portage where Thomas had traded successfully the previous year.
-They crossed Amisk Lake on the first of November and the next morning it was frozen over.
+In June 1775, Alexander Henry the elder left Montreal with 16 canoes and goods worth £3,000.
+On Lake Winnipeg, he was joined by Peter Pond, Joseph Frobisher, and Thomas Frobisher.
+From the new Hudson's Bay Company post at Cumberland Lake, Henry and the two Frobishers went north up the Sturgeon-Weir hoping to reach Frog Portage where Thomas had traded successfully the previous year.
+They crossed Amisk Lake on 1 November and the next morning it was frozen over.
 Since there was good fishing they stopped at the mouth of the West Weir and built a fort.
-On the first of January Henry set out on foot and spent three months visiting the Indians.
+On 1 January, Henry set out on foot and spent three months visiting the Indians.
 Next spring they went north to Frog Portage and were successful in trade.
 Joseph Frobisher maintained the post of Amisk Lake until it was abandoned in 1778.